manuelhuber/ReactiveProgramming/index.md

 What is functional programming?
 In short, functional programming is programming without mutable variables and assignments as well as imperative control flows.
 That means variables are constant, once a value is assigned to them, it won't change.

-For example, we want to programm a light switcher.
+For example, we want to program a light switcher.
 We have a light which is on or off.
 First approach could be something like that:

 ```javascript
 var light = {